amzn/pecos/examples/pecos-multi-node-AWS-batch-CDK/pecos-multi-node-batch-job/README.md

 ## Optional CDK commands
-CDK synthesize(Synthesize an AWS CloudFormation template for the app):
+CDK synthesize(Synthesizes and prints the CloudFormation template for this stack):
 ```
 cdk synth
 ```

-CDK diff (To see the changes):
+CDK diff (Compares the specified stack with the deployed stack or a local template file, and returns with status 1 if any difference is found):
 ```
 cdk diff
 ```

 CDK destroy (If you want to destroy all the AWS Batch constructs genersted via CDK):
 ```
-cdk destroy --all
+cdk destroy
 ```